 How Much is Public Liability Insurance for a Massage Business?

 The average cost of public liability insurance for a massage business starts from around £45 a year.
 But a massage business's total insurance costs can quickly rise to multiples of that amount depending on the additional coverages you need.
+Treatment liability also starts from around £45 a year.

 If you go for a higher coverage limit on your public liability insurance your premium will go up, but each additional £1 million of cover usually costs less than the first £1 million.
 Adding professional indemnity to public liability can roughly triple the cost of your business insurance, but again your premiums will depend on the details of your application and your business.
+But all in all, the cost of massage therapist insurance is definitely worth it when you take into account how much you can earn.

 What affects the cost of my massage insurance?